MSLNZ/msl-package-manager/docs/cli_usage.rst

    You can also use ``remove`` as an alias for ``uninstall``, e.g., ``msl remove --all``

 .. note::
-   To uninstall the MSL Package Manager run ``pip uninstall msl-package-manager``
+   To uninstall the MSL Package Manager run ``pip uninstall msl-package-manager``.
+   Use with caution.
+If you uninstall the MSL Package Manager and you still have other MSL packages installed then you may break the MSL namespace_.

 Uninstall all MSL packages without asking for confirmation: